If you are considering a career in patient therapy, you’re probably weighing the pros and cons of Occupational Therapy vs Physical Therapy.

 According to the Bureau of Labor Statistics, OT job duties include:

-- Reviewing patients’ medical history, ask the patients questions, and observe them doing tasks.
+- Reviewing patients’ medical history, ask the patients questions, and observe them doing daily tasks.

 - Helping people with various disabilities perform different tasks, such as teaching a stroke victim how to get dressed.